List of schools in Nepal

-The following is a list of primary and secondary schools in Nepal.
+The following is a list of notable secondary schools in Nepal.
 Tertiary schools are included in the separate list of universities and colleges in Nepal.

-There are seventy-seven districts and this list is grouped alphabetically by district (along with a section on international schools in Nepal).
+There are 77 districts and this list is grouped alphabetically by district (along with a section on international schools in Nepal).
 This list includes schools of international and national standard from various districts.

 International schools

 The following are international schools, which have distance-learning centres in Nepal.